rjfund/rjfund.github.io/_posts/2012-12-31-Peter-Borenstein.md

   feature: PBHeadshot-150x150.jpg
 ---

-Peter founded RJFund in 2016 and is the lead attorney at Lifer Legal.
+Peter founded RJFund in 2016 and is the lead attorney at [Lifer Legal](https://www.lifer-legal.com)

 You can email him at [pborenstein@rjfund.org](mailto:pborenstein@rjfund.org).